wagtail/wagtail/docs/extending/rich_text_internals.rst

         features.default_features.append('h1')

-Outside of the ``register_rich_text_features`` hook - for example, inside a widget class - the feature registry can be imported as the object ``wagtail.core.rich_text.features``.
+Outside of the ``register_rich_text_features`` hook - for example, inside a widget class - the feature registry can be imported as the object ``wagtail.rich_text.features``.
 A possible starting point for a rich text editor with feature support would be:

 .. code-block:: python

     from django.forms import widgets
-    from wagtail.core.rich_text import features
+    from wagtail.rich_text import features

     class CustomRichTextArea(widgets.TextArea):
         accepts_features = True